ZixiVideo/RIST-Wireshark-Plugin/README.md

-# RIST main profile Wireshark Plugin
+# RIST main profile Wireshark plugin

 This Wireshark plugin dissects GRE over UDP protocol (RFC 8086), with GRE extensions defined by RIST main profile (VSF TR-06-02).
 It works when GRE headers are not encrypted (no DTLS).